surfingoldelephant/PowerShell-Docs/reference/7.6/Microsoft.PowerShell.Core/ForEach-Object.md

   `trap` blocks.

 - [PipelineVariable](About/about_CommonParameters.md) common parameter variables are _not_ supported
-  in parallel scenarios even with the `$using:` keyword.
+  in parallel scenarios even with the `Using:` scope modifier.

   > [!IMPORTANT]
   > The `ForEach-Object -Parallel` parameter set runs script blocks in parallel on separate process
   > threads.
-The `$using:` keyword allows passing variable references from the cmdlet invocation
+The `Using:` modifier allows passing variable references from the cmdlet invocation
   > thread to each running script block thread.
 Since the script blocks run in different threads,
   > the object variables passed by reference must be used safely.
 Generally it's safe to read from
   > referenced objects that don't change.
 If you need to modify the object state then you must